ailenus/SortManager/readme.md

 # Sort Manager

-This is a collection of sorting algorithms.
+This project is a collection of sorting algorithms, meant to demonstrate software development principles such as unit testing, design patterns, logging, and object-oriented design principles.

-Currently, there are seven sorting algorithms implemented: bubble sort, heapsort, insertion sort, merge sort, quicksort, selection sort, and tree sort.

 ## Organisation

-The repository consists of several packages, of which `com.spartaglobal.ymao` is the root.
-The `main` package consists of the main class `Main` containing the main method.
-The `sorter` package consists of the sorting algorithms, as well as an abstract class `Sort` which is the superclass of all sorting classes, and the `Sorter` interface, which `Sort` implements.
-The `util` package contains several auxiliary classes, including the `InputProcessor` class for processing user input, the `RandomArray` class for generating an array of random integers, and the `SortType` enum which helps process the various sorting algorithms.

-The unit test repository consists of one package `sorter`, which contains an abstract `SortTest` class which is the superclass of all other unit test classes.

-## The `main` package

-The main program is presented with a number of sorting algorithms to choose from and prompted to enter their choice via the standard input.
-The user is then asked for the desired length of the array to be randomly generated.
-The auxiliary method `inputInteger` of the class `InputProcessor` from the `util` package is invoked for processing these user inputs to ensure robustness.

-The program then prints the randomly generated array, the sorting algorithm chosen by the user, the sorted array, and the execution time in nanoseconds.
-Various classes are used to accomplish these tasks, including the `SortType` enum and the `RandomArray` class from the `util` package, as well as the `Sorter` interface from the `sorter` package.

-It is of note that none of the individual sorting classes of the `sorter` package is accessed in any way, fulfilling the abstraction and encapsulation principles.

-## The `sorter` package

-The `Sorter` interface contains a single `sort` method, which takes an array and returns an array that is sorted and contains the exact elements as in the passed array.

-The abstract `Sort` class, implementing the `Sorter` interface, overrides the `sort` method as final and invokes a protected abstract method `sortHelper` that is overridden using different sorting algorithms by its seven subclasses.
-The `sort` method in this class simply makes a copy of the input array and invokes the `sortHelper` method and passing it the array copy before returning it.
-The `sortHelper` method additionally takes the length of the array as an integer parameter, since all sorting algorithms make use of the array length.
-This abstraction eliminates duplicate code of accessing the array length in its subclasses.

-There are currently seven different sorting algorithms contained in this
-package: bubble sort, heapsort, insertion sort, merge sort, quicksort, selection sort, and tree sort.
-Each of the sorting algorithms has its own class that extends the abstract `Sort` class and overrides the protected `sortHelper` method, using the named sorting algorithm.

-The `BubbleSort`, `InsertionSort`, and `SelectionSort` classes are straightforward, containing only the protected overridden `sortHelper` method.

-The `Heapsort` class uses in addition a private `heapify` method for implementing a heap, which is invoked by its implementation of the `sortHelper` method.

-The `MergeSort` class contains two additional private methods, `mergeSort` and `merge`.
-The `mergeSort` method recurses and invokes the `merge` method, and the `merge` method merges two sorted arrays.
-Its implementation of `sortHelper` simply invokes the `mergeSort` method.

-The `Quicksort` class also contains two private methods, `quicksort` and `partition`.
-The `quicksort` method recurses and invokes the `partition` method, and the `partition` method returns the index of the partition.
-Its implementation of `sortHelper` invokes the `quicksort` method.

-The `TreeSort` class contains a private nested class `BinaryTree`, which furthermore contains a private nested class `Node`.
-The `Node` class contains three private fields, an integer `key` as well as a `left` and a `right` reference of `Node`.
-The `Node` class has one private constructor which simply initialises `key` as the passed integer.

-The `BinaryTree` class contains one private field `root` which stores a `Node` object.
-It also contains three overloaded methods named `insert`, taking an integer array, an integer primitive, and a `Node` object and an integer primitive respectively.
-The `insert` method taking an integer array invokes the `insert` method taking an integer primitive, which in turn invokes the `insert` method taking a `Node` object and an integer primitive.
-These methods construct a binary tree data structure.
-Additionally, it has a private `traverseInOrder` method, which does a depth-first in-order traversal of the constructed binary tree and assigns its node keys to the passed array.

-## The `util` package

-The `InputProcessor` class consists of a single public static method `inputInteger`, which takes a string parameter `prompt` and an integer parameter `bound` and returns an integer.
-The method uses a `java.util.BufferedReader`, which takes an `java.util.InputStreamReader` that uses the standard input stream.
-It then initialises the return value `input` as
-$-1$ before entering an infinite loop including a `try`&#8211;`catch` block that catches the `java.lang.NumberFormatException` thrown by the `parseInt` method of the `java.lang.Integer` class when the user does not enter an integer.
-An `if` statement is then used to ensure the user enters an integer between $0$ and `bound`.
-Each loop iteration also prints the passed string `prompt` to the standard output.
-The method then returns the `input` value as entered by the user when they enter a valid input.

-The `RandomArray` class consists of a single public `getRandomArray` method for generating an array of random integers, which uses `java.util.IntStream` and `java.util.Random` to generate an array of specified length of integers between $0$ and the specified upper bound, including $0$ and excluding the upper bound.

-The `SortType` enum contains seven objects corresponding to the seven sorting algorithms.
-It also has a public `getSorter` method that takes an object of this enum and returns a corresponding instance of the `Sorter` interface.

-## Unit tests

-The abstract `SortTest` is the superclass for all other classes of unit tests, which contains two private static fields of arrays of integers named `input` and `result`.
-Both private static fields have protected static accessor methods, `getInput` and `getResult`.
-It also has a private `initialise` method for initialising the two private fields of integer arrays, storing a randomly generated array in `input`, invoking the `getRandomArray` method from the `RandomArray` class in the `util` package, and storing the sorted array in `result`, invoking the `sort` method from the `java.util.Arrays` class in the standard library.

-The class also contains two protected final static methods, `initialiseLarge` and `initialiseZero`, both of which invoke the `initialise` method using different arguments, for testing large arrays of large elements and testing empty arrays.
-It also contains three public abstract methods using the `@Test` annotation from `org.junit` to be overridden by each unit test class, named `testLarge`, `testZero`, and `testSorted`.
-The `testLarge` method is the unit test for testing each of the sorting algorithms with large values, and the `testZero` method is that with empty values.
-The `testSorted` is used for testing sorting an array that is already sorted.

-Each of the seven testing classes implements the three abstract classes by invoking either the `initialiseLarge` or the `initialiseZero` method of the superclass and then using the `assertArrayEquals` method from the `org.junit.Assert` class.
+The repository consists of several packages, the root whereof is `com.spartaglobal.ymao`.
+The root directory contains three subdirectories, `controller`, `model`, and `view`, conforming to the model&#8211;view&#8211;controller (MVC) architecture.

+The `controller` package consists of two additional packages, `exceptions` and `start`, as well as a class `SortManager`.
+The `exceptions` package consists of two classes, `ModeException` and `SortException`.
+The `start` package consists of the main class `Main`, the `Starter` class, and the `SorterFactory` class.

+The `model` package consists of another package `sorters`, an abstract class `Sort`, an interface `Sorter`, and an enum `SorterType`.
+The `sorters` package consists of seven classes: `BubbleSort`, `Heapsort` , `InsertionSort` , `MergeSort`, `Quicksort`, `SelectionSort`, and `TreeSort`.

+The `view` package consists of another package `display`, and a class `DisplayManager`.
+The `display` package consists of three
+classes: `InputProcessor`, `InputPrompter`, and `OutputPrinter`.

+Additionally, unit tests are contained in the `com.spartaglobal.ymao.sorters` package, which consists of an abstract class `SortTest` and seven
+classes: `BubbleSortTest`, `HeapsortTest`, `InsertionSortTest`, `MergeSortTest` , `QuicksortTest`, `SelectionSortTest`, and `TreeSortTest`.

+Finally, at the root of the repository, there is a `resources` directory, which is the root of resources and consists of the `.properties` file for the Log4j 2 logging framework.

+## The `controller` package

+The `SortManager` class contains one public static method, `getRandomArray`, which takes two integer primitive parameters, `length` and `bound`, and returns an integer primitive array.
+The method invokes the public static `generate` method of the `java.util.stream.IntStream` class and passes it a lambda expression containing the public static `nextInt` method of the `java.util.Random` class, and then invokes the `limit` and then the `toArray` methods on the generated `IntStream`.
+The `length` parameter is passed to the `limit` method to specify the length of the array, and the `bound` parameter is passed to the `nextInt` method to specify the upper bound of the integer primitives to be randomly generated.

+The `ModeException` class of the `exceptions` package extends the `java.lang.Exception` class and contains one public constructor which takes one string parameter `message` and invokes the constructor of the superclass with the `message` parameter.

+The `SortException` class extends the `java.lang.RuntimeException` class and contains one public constructor which takes one string parameter `message` and invokes the constructor of the superclass with the `message` parameter.

+It is noted that `ModeException` is a checked exception, while `SortException` is unchecked.

+The `Main` class of the `starter` package contains the main method, which invokes the public static method `start` of the `Starter` class.

+The `SorterFactory` class contains one public static method `getSorter`, which takes one `SorterType` parameter `sorterType` and returns a `Sorter`.
+The method uses a switch lambda expression and matches the `sorterType` to one of the seven members of the `SorterType` enum before returning the instance of the corresponding class by invoking the `getInstance` method of each of the seven sorting classes.

+It is noted that `SorterFactory` implements the factory design pattern.

+The `Starter` class contains the bulk of the program execution logic.
+It contains several private static final fields, several private static fields, and three private static methods, `input`, `process`, and `output`, in addition to the public static method `start`.
+The `start` method invokes the `input` , `process`, and `output` methods in sequence.

+It is noted that the `input` and `output` methods throw and catch `ModeException`, and that the `process` method throws and catches `SortException`.
+The class also uses the `org.apache.logging.log4j.LogManager` and the `org.apache.logging.log4j.Logger` classes from the Log4j 2 library to log these exceptions when they are caught in addition to handling them.
+The `ModeException`, when caught, induces a fatal-level log and causes the program to terminate with exist status `1`, and the `SortException`, when caught, induces a warn-level log.

+The application starts by prompting the user to choose between selecting a sorting algorithm to sort a randomly generated array and selecting two sorting algorithms to compare their performance in sorting a randomly generated array.
+The program then ask to use to choose one or two sorting algorithms among the seven options: bubble sort, heapsort, insertion sort, merge sort, quicksort, selection sort, and tree sort.
+The user is then asked to enter the length of the array to be randomly generated.
+The program then prints the randomly generated array, the sorted array, the chosen sorting algorithm, and the execution time of the sorting algorithm.
+If the user chose to compare two algorithms, the second chosen algorithm and the execution time of the second algorithm are printed as well.

+## The `model` package

+The abstract `Sort` class implements the `Sorter` interface, overrides the `sort` method of the `Sorter` interface as public final, and contains one more protected abstract method `sortHelper`, which takes an array of integer primitives `array` and an integer primitive `length` and returns nothing.
+The overridden `sort` method makes a copy of the passed array using the public static `copyOf` method of the `java.util.Array` class and invokes the `sortHelper` method with the array copy and the length of the array before returning the array copy.

+The `Sorter` interface contains the one method `sort`, which takes an array of integer primitives `array` and returns an array of integer primitives.

+It is noted that the parameter `array` is not modified and the returned array is sorted and contains the exact elements of `array`.

+The `SorterType` enum contains seven members, corresponding to the seven sorting
+algorithms: `BUBBLE_SORT`, `HEAPSORT`, `INSERTION_SORT`, `MERGE_SORT`
+, `QUICKSORT`, `SELECTION_SORT`, and `TREE_SORT`.

+The seven classes in the `sorters` package each extends the `Sort` class and overrides the protected `sortHelper` method using the sorting algorithm of its name.

+It is noted that each sorting class contains a private static final `org.apache.logging.log4j.Logger` used for logging, which generates an info-level log at the very start of the `sortHelper` method.

+Each sorting class also contains a private static final instance of the class, has its default constructor private, and has a public static `getInstance` method which returns the private static final instance.

+It is noted that each sorting class implements the singleton design pattern.

+Of the seven sorting classes, `BubbleSort`, `InsertionSort`, and `SelectionSort` do not contain anything else.
+The `Heapsort` class additionally contains a private static `heapify` method.
+The `MergeSort` class contains two private static methods, `mergeSort` and `merge`.
+The `Quicksort` class contains two private static methods, `quicksort` and `partition`.
+The `TreeSort` class contains a private static nested class `BinaryTree`, which contains another private static nested class `Node`.
+The `Node` nested class contains a private final field of integer primitive `key`, two private fields of `Node`, `left` and `right`, and a private constructor which takes an integer primitive `key`.
+The `BinaryTree` nested class contains a private field of `Node`, `root`, three overloaded private methods `insert`, and a private method `traverseInOrder`.

+## The `view` package

+The `DisplayManager` class contains several public static methods for printing prompts to the standard output stream, getting input from the user from the standard input stream, and printing program output to the standard output stream.
+Most methods invoke public static methods of the classes contained in the `display` package.

+The `InputProcessor` class of the `display` package contains one private static final `org.apache.logging.log4j.Logger` and one public static method `inputInteger` which takes a string `prompt` and an integer primitive `bound` and returns an integer primitive.
+The method `inputInteger` uses a `java.io.BufferedReader` which takes a `java.io.InputStreamReader` taking the `java.lang.System.in` input stream.
+Then in an infinite loop it ensures that the user enters a correct integer within the specified bound.
+When catching an `java.io.IOException`, the logger generates an error-level log and the system exits with exit status `1`.

+The `InputPrompter` class contains several public static methods for printing prompts to the output.
+Each method invokes the printing methods from the `DisplayManager` class.

+The `OutputPrinter` class contains two public static methods, `printOutput0` and `printOutput1`, which invokes the printing methods from the `DisplayManager` and prints the program output corresponding to the two program modes.

+## Unit testing

+The abstract `SortTest` class contains the following members:

+- four private static final fields of integer primitives, `LARGE_LENGTH` , `LARGE_BOUND`, `ZERO_LENGTH`, and `ZERO_BOUND`;
+- two private static fields of integer primitive arrays, `input` and `result`;
+- one private static method `initialise`;
+- four protected static methods, `initialiseLarge`, `initialiseZero`, `getInput` , and `getResult`; and
+- three public abstract methods, `testLarge`, `testZero`, and `testSorted`.

+It is noted that the three public abstract methods are annotated using the `org.junit.jupiter.api.Test` interface.

+Each of the seven sorting testing classes extends the abstract `SortTest` class and overrides the `testLarge`, `testZero`, and `testResult` methods.
+Each method invokes either the `initialiseLarge` or `initialiseZero` method of the superclass before invoking the public static `assertArrayEquals` method of the `org.junit.jupiter.api.Assertions` class.

+## Summary

+The project demonstrates several key concepts in software development.
+Object-oriented principles including abstraction and encapsulation, design patterns including the factory pattern and the singleton pattern, the MVC architecture, and development practices such as logging and unit testing are exemplified.
+Additionally, language features such as recursion, exception handling, nested classes, lambda expressions, and many classes from the standard library are utilised.